saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

- Learn more about the other commands you can use to configure your tunnel at [Sauce Connect Proxy Command-Line Quick Reference Guide](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy/index.html#sauce-connect-proxy-command-line-options).
+ Learn more about the other commands you can use to configure your tunnel at [Sauce Connect Proxy CLI Reference](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy/index.html#sauce-connect-proxy-command-line-options).

 <img src="assets/5.03F.png" alt="Terminal running tunnel" width="500"/>